opf/openproject/docs/enterprise-edition-guide/README.md

 Yes, you can upgrade your existing OpenProject Community edition to the Enterprise on-premises edition.
 You can then continue to use the same data as before but also use the premium features.
 When you purchase the Enterprise on-premises edition, you receive an Enterprise on-premises edition license.
 You can use this license to upgrade your Community edition.
 To upgrade your Community installation, navigate to your system -> Administration -> Enterprise Edition.
 Here, you can simply click the green Start free trial button.
 You can then trial the Enterprise on-premises edition 14 days for free before booking.
 If you like the premium features and want to continue, you can easily book the Enterprise on-premises version via the Enterprise Edition menu in the Administration.
 Find more information [here](https://www.openproject.org/enterprise-edition-upgrade-test-free/).

+### How can I book additional users?

+Please use the link "Manage subscription" in the email you received confirming your subscription or contact sales@openproject.com.

 ### Is it possible to only upgrade some users to the Enterprise Edition?

 This is not possible, as the Enterprise features affect the whole OpenProject instance and not the individual users.